P12: Unlearning - Bend It on the Backwards Bike

 - Push versus pull doors: You read the sign.
 It clearly says “PULL.”
 You still push.
 Then push harder.

 The backwards bike is more than a fun gimmick.
-It’s a vivid metaphor for how deeply ingrained old habits resist change, even in the face of logic.
+The experiment shows how deeply old habits resist change, even in the face of logic.

 The next time you trust your instincts, pause.
 Ask yourself: